Write a little about yourself. Just a paragraph will do.

 why you've probably seen me visit your profile a few times without

 ever actually sending you a message.
-It's not that I wouldn't mind
+You know that mysterious

 Who are you looking for?